 The 17th Judicial District Attorney’s Office is proud to offer a Citizens Academy to the public each year.
 Establishing a Citizens Academy was one of the priorities of District Attorney Dave Young when he took office in January 2013.
-We held our first Citizens Academy in the fall of 2013.
+We held our first Citizens Academy that fall.

-- “I was impressed with the professionalism, dedication and commitment of the people who work in the district attorney’s office.”
+- “I was impressed with the professionalism, dedication and commitment of the people who work in the District Attorney’s Office.”

 - “I continue to be impressed by the professionalism, competence and desire to get it right of the people associated with law enforcement in Adams County.”

-You will come away with an understanding of county, district and juvenile court, the diversion program, victim services, crime scene investigation, homicide cases and the difference between how a real district attorney’s office works compared with what is seen on television.
+You will come away with an understanding of county, district and juvenile courts, crime scene investigation, homicide cases, the coroner’s office, how officer-involved shootings are handled, and the difference between how a real district attorney’s office works compared with what is seen on television.

 The final session will feature a mock trial with academy members as jurors.